Bacon Curing – a historical review.

 A second interesting fact gleaned from the analysis of his stomick content is where he possibly came from.
 “When they tested the contents of his stomach, they found a bacterium called Helicobacter pylori, an age-old pathogen that has evolved into different strains according to the region of the world in which it is found.
 About half the people on the planet harbour the bacterium in their stomachs.
 It can cause ulcers or gastrointestinal distress and is typically spread among children when they play in the dirt.
 While researchers cannot be sure if the Iceman was sick due to the infection, they were intrigued by their analysis of the geographic history of the bacterium.
 “Surprisingly, a strain of bacterium in his gut shares ancestry with an Asian strain,” said the study in the US journal Science.
 “In contrast to the fact that most modern Europeans harbour a strain ancestral to North African strains.””
 (The Local/AFP)

-The Asian ancestry of the man is consistent with the fact that that the oldest known practices of salt curing of meat occurred in China.
+Salt curing of meat occurred in China from very early on.
 “When Marco Polo arrived in China in the 13th century, he was there to pilfer.
 Impressed with the culture and customs he saw on his travels, he returned to Venice with Chinese porcelain, paper money, spices, and silks to introduce to his home country.
 It was from his time in Jinhua, a city in eastern Zheijiang province, he found ham.

 “After buying legs of pork, cut off the `feet.
 One-half peck ground Roman salt per ham.
 Spread the salt in the base of a vat or jar, then place a ham with the skin facing downwards.
 Cover completely with salt.
 After standing in salt for five days, take all hams out with the salt.
 Put those that were above below, and so rearrange and replace.
 After a total of 12 days take out the hams, clean off the salt and hang in the fresh air for two days.
 On the third day take down, rub all over with oil, hang in smoke for two days…take down, rub all over with a mixture of oil and vinegar and hang in the meat store.
 Neither moths nor worms will attack it.” (economist.com)